shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Hi there
-This page started as an eleventy test...
-However, it quickly started growing on me and I'll probably keep it (at least for a while).
-I plan to fill it with things "design" that I see or sometimes do and feel like sharing.
+Thanks for visitng my former eleventy test, now little log of things I do in my free time.
+I'll probably keep it (at least for a while) and plan to fill it with things "design" that I sometimes do (and maybe see) and feel like sharing.

 Feel free to drop me a line if you have questions or suggestions.